spacetelescope/webbpsf/docs/index.rst

-..
-JWST-PSFs documentation master file, created by sphinx-quickstart on Mon Nov 29 15:57:01 2010.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Documentation for WebbPSF
 ===============================

 .. warning::
    This is a pre-release version of the documentation for WebbPSF version 0.3, which is not quite out yet.
 There are likely to be references to functionality not yet in the released code.
 Proceed at your own discretion!

+   To install the current development version, see :ref:`install_dev_version`.

 WebbPSF is a Python package that computes simulated PSFs for the JWST instruments, taking into account detector pixel scales, rotations, filter profiles, and point source spectra.
-It is *not* a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting
-PSFs as observed with JWST's instruments.
+It is *not* a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting PSFs as observed with JWST's instruments.

 .. figure:: ./fig_instrument_comparison.png
    :scale: 40 %
    :align: center
    :alt: Sample PSFs for JWST's instruments.

    Sample PSFs for JWST's instrument suite, all on the same angular scale and display stretch.

 **What this software does:**